prendio2/SafariVCSwipeWoes/README.md

 ## Actual Results:
 1. The initial Safari VC is still in memory and still referenced as the presentedViewController
+2. This presentedViewController cannot be dismissed
-2. I cannot present another Safari VC
+3. I cannot present another Safari VC

 ## Regression:
 Tested in iOS 9.2 simulator and on an iPhone 6S